bernie-skipole/webparametrics/docs/index.md

 or even just
 ssh 51.89.150.251

-Step 4 Remove password login and root login
+## Remove password login and root login via ssh

 On the VPS as root:

 /etc/ssh/sshd_config copied to sshd_config.original

-in sshd_config ro
+in sshd_config edit the following

 Set the line:
 PasswordAuthentication yes